etrepum/mb-2014-spring-intro/06-javascript/README.md

 });
 ```

-(TODO: add an image, absolutely position it with css, move the image)
+(TODO ideas: toggle class on click of the title, add an image, absolutely position it with css, move the image)